jitsedesmet/thesis/user-stories/stories.md

 Pictures that are hers, but are not taken by her (e.g. medical pictures) are not of interest to her.
 As a photographer, she creates blogposts that are for the world to see.
 To create those blogposts, she sketches a lot in her notepad, this is obviously private.
-Florence like to reorganize her pictures from time to time in a quest to find the ideal organization structure for her.
+Florence likes to reorganize her pictures from time to time in a quest to find the ideal organization structure for her.
-When she reorganizes, clients should stay uneffected, meaning they should still find the pictures they paid for.
+When she reorganizes, clients should stay unaffected, meaning they should still find the pictures they paid for.

 Florence and Wally like to play [Calico](https://www.flatout.games/#/calico/), a family-friendly board game where the winner gets to keep the "Quilt master" token.
 They like to brag around about who has this token to friends and family.
 When a game is played, the token is to be passed around in a way that conforms to ACID.

-One day, Florence and her friends decide to start running.
+One day, Florence and her friends decided to start running.
 She buys a smartwatch to track her running performance.
-The smart watch produces data unlike the storage space has ever seen, it should still handle the data according to the functional requirements.
+The smartwatch produces data unlike the storage space has ever seen, it should still handle the data according to the functional requirements.
 The friend group organizes a monthly competition which they call "runner of the month."
 The winner of last month gets to keep a token, which they pass around based on who wins the competition.
 Notice that apposed to with her husband, the friends do not share update rights on their storage space.